DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 --------------

-The following sections provide the syntax of configurations to initialize your SP, SA and Routing tables.
+The following sections provide the syntax of configurations to initialize your SP, SA, Routing and Neighbour tables.
 Configurations shall be specified in the configuration file to be passed to the application.
 The file is then parsed by the application.
 The successful parsing will result in the appropriate rules being applied to the tables